A-MAIN/Open-Greek-SinginDataset/README.md

 All audio in this dataset was recorded using an AT2020USB-XP, and most samples have been treated with noise reduction and a limiter.

-The data is in 16 bit WAV, 44.1 KHZ, and mono.
+The audio data is in 16 bit WAV, 44.1 KHZ, and mono.

+By utilizing this dataset, you agree to the following terms:
+**DO'S**:
+- you may use the audio & labels

+**DONT'S**:

-Open-Greek-SinginDataset is licensed under CC BY-NC 4.0
+the Open-Greek-SinginDataset is licensed under CC BY-NC 4.0